8 July 2023, 9:00 AM - 1:00 PM

 about how the competition works?

-We've set up a Discord server to help you!
+We have set up a Discord server to help you!
 Join at https://discord.gg/VRszZ6yyGH to connect with other interested participants and us organisers.

-We've set up a Discord server to help you!
+We have set up a Discord server to help you!
 Join at https://discord.gg/VRszZ6yyGH to connect with other interested participants and us organisers.

 question_answer